 - An employer who challenges your pre-accident income levels to reduce your workers’ compensation benefit check

 We know that you need fair workers’ compensation benefits now.
 Our lawyers use the full weight of our experience to resolve your case as successfully and quickly as possible.

-Call Lorenz & Lorenz, LLP today and speak with an experienced workers’ compensation lawyer in Waco.
+Call Lorenz & Lorenz, PLLC today and speak with an experienced workers’ compensation lawyer in Waco.
 We are ready to fight to recover full compensation for your injuries.